evantryan/OpenCue-Kubernetes-Demo/manifests/README.md

     kubectl scale --replicas 6 deployment rqd

-Once `1/1` is achieved, the cuebot port can be forwarded/exposed with the following command.
+Once `deployment.apps/cuebot   1/1` is achieved, the cuebot port can be forwarded/exposed with the following command.
 Note that this can also be achieved using ingress, NodePort or something like inlets.
 This is needed to access cuebot on localhost.
-Port-forward doesn't detatch, so you'll need another terminal while this is running.
+Port-forward doesn't detach, so you'll need another terminal while this is running.

     kubectl port-forward --address=0.0.0.0 service/cuebot 8443:8443